hxylium/Learning-Terraform/README.md

 # Learning-Terraform
 Learning Terraform by applying instances onto EC2 on aws
-\n The point of puttin gmy practice files on github is version control
+### The point of puttin gmy practice files on github is version control